-Designed to introduce students to agricultural marketing and price analysis.
-In general, course topics represent applications of microeconomic theory and the purely competitive market model.
-The course also includes discussion of institutions in the agricultural industry.
+Designed to introduce students to agricultural market and price analysis.
+In general, course topics include econometric estimation of supply and demand relationships to agricultural commodities, applications of price theory, and discussion of pricing institutions in the agricultural industry.

-EB 335: Business Marketing
+EB 335: Business Marketing (E)